 Group Executive People and Operations Lynne Cawley recommends this book for learning lessons from the self-made rich

-“Rich Dad Poor Dad is a book I would recommend when wanting to learn more about financial success.
-The book was published in 2000 but the lessons taught in this book are still relevant today.
+“Rich Dad Poor Dad is a book I would recommend to anyone wanting to learn more about financial success.
+The book was published in 2000 but the lessons it teaches are still relevant today.
 As a summary the author has two dads who influenced his life – his biological dad (poor dad) and his best mate’s dad (rich dad).
 The author Robert Kiyosaki chose early in his life to follow the advice and examples of his rich dad when making financial choices.

 What I took away most about this book is that throughout your life and career you should always be challenging yourself and learning new skills (feeding your mind).
 Kiyosaki emphasises the importance of financial literacy and in particular teaching people young about how to handle finances.
 One other point I took away from the book was about investing and the view that your own house is a liability, not an asset.
 The author supports other views that you should feel comfortable in your own home but overcapitalising can be a big mistake.
 This is a nice easy read with some very good tips and lessons to learn.”